 If enough of us self-funded retirees follow my example, the whole thing may finally be seen for what it is: a totally rorted and unsustainable system funded by those of us who didn't piss it up against the wall while still working, and we may once again be allowed to provide for our own retirement without being robbed at every step of the way.

-Incidentally, when I visited Townsville again in 1985, I heard that the retired neighbour had died and the house been sold.
+Incidentally, when I briefly returned to Townsville in 1985 after my last two postings in Saudi Arabia and Greece, I heard that the retired neighbour had died and the house been sold.
 I was tempted to tell the new owners to start digging but they looked like Labor voters who were already drawing enough in benefits!